- The fruit-growers

 All these names are synonymous with the good life and local products.
 Apples, kiwis, plums, grapes and strawberries are the kings of the region, which is the home of the Blue Whale trademark.

-The Midi Pyrénées area has some agro-climatic advantages which allow it to develop its fruit characteristics: apple, plum, kiwifruit, grape and strawberry.
+The Midi Pyrénées area has some agro-climatic advantages which allow it to develop its fruit characteristics: apple, plum, kiwifruit and grape.

 Blue Whale’s fruit-growers know how to get the best out of

 Provence’s legendary sunny climate.

 At the foot of the Alps, pure air, fertile soils and sunshine offer an ideal environment for growing a varied range of tasty fruits.

 Famous for its lamb’s lettuce and wine, the Loire Valley is also the historic home of the apple.
 Its alluvial soils are ideal for apple trees and pear trees.